TDICI Full Form-Technology Development and Information Company of India Limited

 Role in India's IT and Technology Growth

 TDICI played a crucial role in funding and nurturing IT startups in their early stages.
-Some of the key contributions include:
+Key contributions include:

-TDICI was among the first investors in Infosys, which later became one of the world’s leading IT services companies.
-This investment set the stage for India’s IT revolution.
+• Funding Early IT Companies: TDICI was among the first investors in Infosys, which later became one of the world’s leading IT services companies, setting the stage for India’s IT revolution.

-TDICI introduced the concept of venture capital financing, which was relatively new in India at the time.
-This model later inspired the growth of multiple venture capital and private equity firms in the country.
+• Creating the Venture Capital Model: TDICI introduced the concept of venture capital financing, inspiring the growth of multiple venture capital and private equity firms in India.

 Transformation into ICICI Venture